ok-amba/default-ok-charts/charts/simple-deployment/README.md

 |Gen 2|yes|yes|
 |Cloud|no|yes|

-# Exampel 6: External Secret Store (Gen2)
+# Exampel 6: External Secret Store
 Prequisite: Extrnal Secret Store must be enabled on the given project.
 If possible, please use the nuget package instead.
-Furthermore, the deployment must be in gen2.

 In order to use the external secret store to create a kubernetes secret, the simple-deployment can be templated as follows.